 For further information on importing visit The Office of Drug Control.
 Application forms are provided on their website.

-The licence application must be submitted with a full company extract obtained from the Australian Securities and Investment Commission, statutory declaration forms, fitness and probity check forms, and National Criminal Record Check certificates.
+An application for a NSW Licence must be submitted with a full company extract obtained from the Australian Securities and Investment Commission, statutory declaration forms, fitness and probity check forms, and National Criminal Record Check certificates.

 Standard requirements for handling Schedule 8 drugs include storage in a strongroom or safe with restricted access, maintenance of a drug register, tamper-evident packaging of products, procedures for signed orders by authorised persons, consignment and receipt procedures, and packaging of orders.